redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_BOOTCAMP_INSTRUCTIONS.md

 ## Automation Key

-> You can avail automation to bring yourself upto speed.
+> You can avail automation to bring yourself up to speed.
 > Automation has 4 different options:

 - **Option 1** (Fix KubeAdmin bindings and add administrative user)